justinbach/HarmonicEuterpea/README.md

-Euterpea
+HarmonicEuterpea
 ========

-Forked version of Euterpea that implements explicit harmonic context and interpretation.
+Extension of Euterpea that implements explicit harmonic context and interpretation.